-The landfill consists of a closed area (Area "A") and an active area (Area "B").
-Areas "A" and "B" both have a landfill gas collection system comprised of vertical extraction wells, horizontal collectors, condensate traps and sumps, and gas collection piping.
-In accordance with regulatory requirements, the County expands the landfill gas collection system in Phases.
-In Area B, Phase I through IV gas collection system expansions have been constructed and Phase V expansion is at design stages.
-Area A was closed in the mid 90's and has a comprehensive landfill collection system.
+The Landfill consists of a closed area (Area "A") and an active area (Area "B").
+Areas "A" and "B" both have landfill gas collection systems comprised of vertical extraction Wells, horizontal collectors, condensate traps and sumps, and gas collection piping for a current total of 235 wells.
+In accordance with regulatory requirements, the County expands the landfill gas collection system according to phases.

-The County expanded its landfill gas utilization by adding a 4.2-MW electricity generating facility at the landfill and by fueling two boilers (rated @ 1.01 million Btu per hour each) at the landfill garage and two additional boilers (rated @ 2.4 million Btu per hour each) at the County Correctional Center.
-With the addition of a new generator facility at the landfill, the County's electricity generation capacity increased to 6.75 MW.
-The new generating facility started service in April 2003.
-Surplus electricity is sold to PEPCO generating a revenue stream of approximately \$400,000 per year.
+The County expanded its landfill gas utilization by adding a 4.2-megawatt LFG to Energy facility at the Brown Station Road Sanitary Landfill to include two boilers located with the Landfill Garage and two additional boilers at the DoC (combined total is 6 boilers).
+With the addition of the new LFG-to-Energy facility located at the Landfill, the County's combined electricity generation capacity increased to 6.6 megawatts.
+The new facility was commissioned in April 2003 and surplus electricity is sold to the grid.
+Combined with excess power sales from the DoC, both facilities provide a revenue stream of approximately \$250,000 per year.
+Avoided costs for purchases of retail fuel oil and electricity provide a value of \$3 million dollars per year.